 Keeping them near parents, if possible

-Using relatives, friends, or a daycare center to maintain their usual daily routine
+Using relatives, friends, or a daycare center to keep their normal daily routine

 Having one parent spend time with them daily